fjvallarino/monomer/tasks.md

   - Rename WidgetInstance to WidgetNodeStatus (or similar)
   - Check dropdown's list not being properly located after resize/scroll (not clear)
   - Rename WidgetResult's widget to node
+  - Remove createThemed and move Alert/Dialog to use composite

 - Pending
   - Add testing